spitlo/rroom/README.md

 The Rainbow Room is some sort of distant cousin to [Conway Twitty’s Game of Life](https://spitlo.com/ctgol/), [PIKSEQ](https://spitlo.com/pikseq/), [/'siːkwənt/](https://spitlo.com/sikwent/) and [Space](https://spitlo.com/space/).
 It’s an ever growing family of experimental sequencers!

+It uses [Strudel](https://strudel.cc) for sounds and [text-engine](https://github.com/okaybenji/text-engine/) for interactive fiction interface.

 ## To do

 - [ ] Styling